quicwg/multipath/draft-ietf-quic-multipath.md

 MP_NEW_CONNECTION_ID frame containing Path ID up to the minimum of MAX_PATHS issued by each sides.

-If an endpoint receives a MP_NEW_CONNECTION_ID frame containing Path ID larger than the mininum of MAX_PATHS announced by each sides, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an endpoint receives a MP_NEW_CONNECTION_ID frame containing Path ID larger than the minimum of MAX_PATHS announced by each sides, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.